8525 Garland Road, Dallas, Texas 75218

 The Dallas Arboretum Today

 The Dallas Arboretum and Botanical Garden supports equal opportunity and accessibility for all and promotes a safe and engaging experience that welcomes all to enjoy.
-We seek to inspire and engage people of all backgrounds by creating a positive and impactful experience.
+The garden exists to inspire curiosity, foster connection, and create experiences that stay with people long after they leave.

 Located on the shores of White Rock Lake, the Arboretum’s 66 acres include a complete life science laboratory with endless potential for discovery.
 The Arboretum has a 75 member Board of Directors, 220+ paid staff members, and more than 400 active volunteers.

-Support for the Dallas Arboretum and Botanical Garden is provided by our members, donors and the Dallas Park and Recreation Department.
+The Dallas Arboretum and Botanical Garden is made possible through the generous support of its members, donors, and the Dallas Park and Recreation Department.

 501(c)3 Non-profit Documentation